ibm-cloud-docs/power-iaas/removing-network-interface.md

 ### Migrating raw partitions using dd
 {: migrating-raw-partitions}

 The output file of *savevg* can be restored by using the *restvg* command.
-The size of a *savevg* backup file is small in comparison to the size of the physical volume(s) in the volume group.
-So, the prescribed method of moving volume data using savevg covers many use cases.
-However, there are environments where data is of a magnitude larger than several TBs and may present a disadvantage when considering transference and/or restoration procedures.
+The size of a *savevg* backup file is small in comparison to the size of the physical volume(s) in the volume group. <!-- So, the prescribed method of moving volume data using savevg covers many use cases.
+However, there are environments where data is of a magnitude larger than several TBs and may present a disadvantage when considering transference and/or restoration procedures. -->

-The *savevg* command can be used to backup your volume groups.
+You can use the *savevg* command to backup volume groups.
 All logical volume information is archived, as well as JFS and JFS2 mounted file systems.
-However, this command cannot be used to backup raw logical volumes.
+However, *savevg* command cannot be used to backup raw logical volumes.

-Following are the methods to backup content of a file system (and to later restore):
+Use the following methods to backup content of a file system (and to later restore):

 - Unmount the file system.
 - Save the raw logical volume content into a file by using: